Look Up Free Illinois Public Records: Divorce, Marriage, Arrest

 Once they turn 18, they can apply for expungement as long as they completed court supervision orders, their judgment’s equal to a petty offense or a misdemeanor, and/or it didn’t end in a judgment of delinquency.3

-Run a Free Warrant Search in Illinois
+Run a Free IL Warrant Search

 Source: Lake County Sheriff’s Office10